rdoxenham/openstack-training/documentation/openstack-manual.md

 	# ssh root@openstack-controller

-This system was deployed via the DVD, so we'll need to register and subscribe this system to the OpenStack channels.
+We'll need to register and subscribe this system to the OpenStack channels.
 Note that if you have repositories available locally, you can skip these next few steps.

 	# subscription-manager register
 	(Enter your Red Hat Network credentials)